HIGHLIGHTS-UK's Sunak delivers budget speech and spending review | Business

 - United Kingdom

-Finance minister Rishi Sunak was expected to announce multi-billion-pound public investments alongside tight controls on day-to-day outlays in a budget speech and three-year spending plan on Wednesday.
+Finance minister Rishi Sunak set out his budget speech and three-year spending plan on Wednesday.
 Below are highlights of Sunak's speech in parliament:

 The pressures caused by supply chains and energy prices will take months to ease.
 It would be irresponsible for anyone to pretend that we can solve this overnight.
 ON FISCAL POLICY